A Moving Guide to the 5 Boroughs of New York City

 Did you know that Queens is the most diverse urban area in the world, ethnically speaking?
 In addition to a diverse population, Queens also has a rather diversified economy.
 Many people flock to this area in search of the right place to call home, so many that it would rank as the fourth most populous place in the United States, if considered a separate city.

-This might be the right choice for you if you’re moving with kids as Queens has many peaceful neighborhoods that give you the small-town feel while living in a bustling metropolis.
+NYC is one of the best cities to raise a family in the US, so Queens as a part of it, might be the right choice for you if you’re moving with kids as it has many peaceful neighborhoods that give you the small-town feel while living in a bustling metropolis.
 If you like the idea of moving to the suburbs, you’ll like the feeling you get in this part of NYC.

 What to Do in Queens County

 To begin with, you need to know that Queens as a borough is coterminous with the county, i.e., the boundaries are the same.
 Within these boundaries lies an area of 109 square miles, and there’s a lot to do and see.
+When you unpack after the move, start exploring.
+There are plenty of things to do and see no matter if you are moving during the holidays or in summer.
 You might find it interesting to visit the Museum of the Moving Image or the art gallery Flux Factory.
-It is also a good idea to spend a lovely day in the Botanica Garden or Alley Pond Park, or any other beautiful park, for that matter.
+It is also a good idea to spend a lovely day in the Botanica Garden or Alley Pond Park, or any other beautiful park, for that matter, especially if you decide to move with your dog.
 This county has something for everyone.

 Beware of the Rising Costs in Brooklyn